jonroig/react-component-module-federation-example/README.md

 # Remote React Component Module Federation Example
 An example of how Module Federation works with Remote React Components...

+Thew nice thing about [Module Federation](https://module-federation.io/) is that it can somewhat automatically de-dupe dependencies.
+* The remote component webpack is configured to chunk each dependency as a separate file
+* Both the host app and the remote use axios
+* When the component loads, the browser doesn't need to grab axios, since that requirement is already satisfied by the host

 To run... easiest with two terminal windows

 * Host